processone/fast_ts/README.md

 The project is inspired by ideas introduced by Phoenix Framework and Riemann.

+The current version design has one process per pipeline step and pass data down the pipeline through message passing.
+Riemann use function calls between pipeline steps.
+We may offer such a option in a next version.

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed as: